Tomires/thesis/exploration.md

 ### Questing system

-The quest system is an important plot device that motivates the player to play the game and helps alleviate the negative effects of grind mechanics on player retention.
+The quest system is an important plot device that motivates the player and helps alleviate the negative effects of grind mechanics on player retention.
 While researching the possible quest archetypes, I wanted to focus on three aspects - repeatability, quests as means to motivating the player to move between game areas and variability.

 #### Repeatability